kylrmoore/learning_git/README.md

-git checkout                         # Git checkout will be used to switch between branches git checkout -b feature              # Adding the '-b' flag will create a new branch git diff                             # Checks what changed between two points in time
+git checkout                         # Git checkout will be used to switch between branches git checkout -b feature              # Adding the '-b' flag will create a new branch git diff branch                      # Checks what changed between two points in time git push origin feature              # Push to the 'feature' branch git pull                             # Create a pull request
+                                     # Head over to github and have the request approved
 ```
 Branching is a way to work on a feature without disturbing others who may be
 working on the same branch as you.
 So what we can do is create a new branch where